scizen9/SEDM-Docs/source/Pipeline.rst

 difficult to model with a PSF, there are ways to re-extract the spectrum.
 This will be described in more detail below.

+In addition to an automatic circular extraction region, we have also implemented using contours from PS1 images to define the extaction region.
+These are referred to as `contsep` extractions for contour separation.
+These are done in parallel to the circular (`robot`) extractions, but are currently not automatically uploaded to the growth marshal.
+In cases where `contsep` extractions give an improvement over the `robot` extractions, they can be uploaded manually (see below).

 Python Requirements
 ^^^^^^^^^^^^^^^^^^^